joseneto/fusionwebapp/README.md

 ```

 Now your project can now be started!
-With these commands you should have generated a WAR file relating to your project.
+With these commands you should have generated a WAR file.
 This is all you need to know to generate your project, now let's learn how to configure it

 ##Database
 FusionWebApp use the ActiveJdbc, what is a lightweight and fast Java ORM, its easy query with ActiveJDBC: